 - 4 Choose a size from the Button list box.

-- 5 In the Border box, click an arrow to specify a value from 1 to 10 pixels for the toolbar border.

-- 6 From the Default button appearance list box, choose one of the following:
+- 5 From the Default button appearance list box, choose one of the following:

-- Caption below image

 - Caption only

-- Caption to right of image
+- · Caption to right of image

+- Default

-- Default - Image only
+- · Image only

 If you want to hide the title when the toolbar is floating, disable the Show title when toolbar is floating check box.